 Simon Bourne is a north London landscape and wildlife photographer with a wide portfolio of striking images.
-He has been a keen amateur photographer for over 40 years and has enjoyed the new digital age of imagery since 2009.
+He has been a keen amateur photographer for nearly 50 years and has enjoyed the new digital age of imagery since 2009.
 From 2011 onwards, when he sold his civil engineering consultancy, he has worked more like a semi-professional photographer.

 Based in Muswell Hill, he enjoys the fine balance between the artistic challenges of the shot and the technical skills needed to get the best out of the image, both in-camera and in Lightroom/Photoshop afterwards.

 To produce photographs that can be readily sold essentially requires images that most others simply cannot produce - this means putting in the time and effort to capture the unusual events in the very best lighting conditions.
 So, waiting for the right moment and the best, or most unusual, lighting conditions are features of Simon’s photography.
 The golden hours around sunrise and sunset often offer the most dramatic lighting conditions.
 On top of those features, Simon concentrates on long exposures for landscapes and very short exposures for wildlife - again, both of which need time, effort and the right equipment, and which cannot be caught on an iPhone !

 While trying to capture the best photograph in-camera alone is always the goal, the vast majority of all images will benefit from the subtle adjustments in tone that are possible on the computer afterwards.

 As with any area of life, one needs a modicum of skill and a lot of hard work to achieve the best results – and most importantly, one needs a passionate desire to get the best overall shot with the finest of details.